 From late March to June or even July, bulls will lose fear for open country and travel great distances searching for females during the rut.

 Judging the trophy quality of kudu bulls can be very difficult at times.
-Always ensure the shapes of the horns are wide and symmetrical with good shape and white tips.
+Always ensure the shapes of the horns are wide and symmetrical with white tips.

 Consider the depth of the curls as this is where the real hidden length lies.
 Any mature bull is an impressive trophy and the pride of many kudu hunters around the world.

 Smithers, RHN, 1983.
-The Mammals of the Southern African Subregion, 1st edn.
+The Mammals of the Southern African Subregion, 1st edition.
 University of Pretoria, CTP

 Focus on the Greater Kudu (Tragelaphus strepsiceros), Deon Furstenburg, GEO WILD Consult (Pty) Ltd.